marctorsoc/marctorsoc.github.io/_posts/2019-02-08-data-science-in-remote.md

  **Conclusion**

-<p style="text-align: justify;">In this post, I have shown some of the tricks I have learned in the recent years for working on remote and with Jupyter notebooks. </p>
+In this post, I have shown some of the tricks I have learned in the recent years for working on remote and with Jupyter notebooks.

-<p style="text-align: justify;">As always, any recommendation, suggestion or improvement, please welcome.
-Thanks for reading!</p>
+As always, any recommendation, suggestion or improvement, please welcome.
+Thanks for reading!